Adoptions Training Playbook

 - Number of adoptions (the end goal, a major metric)

-- Time from intake to adoption (key to helping more animals)
+- Time from intake to adoption or length of stay (key to helping more animals)

 - Increase or decrease in returns

 - Diversity of adopters (Are there any zip codes that are being left out?)

 - Perception of the shelter in the community